 Introduction

 Channelrhodopsins (ChRs) are light-activated ion channels (Nagel et al., 2003, 2002).
-They are predominantly found in algae with flagella and an eyespot (Rozenberg et al., 2020), where they are used for phototactic movement (Baidukova et al., 2022; Govorunova et al., 2004; Sineshchekov et al., 2005).
-In optogenetics, cation-conducting ChRs (CCRs) are repurposed to trigger electrical activity in excitable tissue through optically evoked membrane potential depolarization.
-To shunt electrical activity in neurons, both natural and engineered anion-conducting ChRs (ACRs) are predominantly used to hyperpolarize the membrane potential in neurons (Emiliani et al., 2022).
-Most recently, potassium-selective CCRs (KCRs) have been discovered in stramenopiles, offering an additional potential approach to silence electrogenic cells (Govorunova et al., 2022; Vierock et al., 2022).
+They are predominantly found in algae with flagella and eyespot (Rozenberg et al., 2020), where they are used for phototactic movement (Baidukova et al., 2022; Govorunova et al., 2004; Sineshchekov et al., 2005).
+In optogenetics, cation-conducting ChRs (CCRs) are repurposed to trigger electrical activity in excitable tissue through optically evoked membrane depolarization.
+To shunt electrical activity in neurons, natural and engineered anion-conducting ChRs (ACRs) are predominantly used to hyperpolarize the membrane potential in neurons (Emiliani et al., 2022).
+Most recently, potassium-selective CCRs (KCRs) have been discovered in stramenopiles, offering additional potential to silence electrogenic cells (Govorunova et al., 2022; Vierock et al., 2022).

 Results